Rakesh161rausahn/free-cluely/README.md

 4. Try running the app again using Method 1

 ## Contribution
+if you want more advanced version you can contect me (eg.-cv/resume upload based answer etc)

 I'm unable to maintain this repo actively because I do not have the time for it.
 Please do not create issues, if you have any PRs feel free to create them and i'll review and merge it.